From Hype to Collapse: Investigating Rug Pull Scams on Solana: Anatomy of Rug Pulls on Solana

 After completing token labeling, we conduct a multi-dimensional comparative statistical analysis between fraudulent and legitimate tokens.
 The indicators cover four types of on-chain behavioral characteristics: lifecycle length, holder count, liquidity pool health, and the frequency and temporal distribution of DeFi behaviors, aiming to reveal the differences in their on-chain behavioral patterns.
 As detailed in Table~\ref{tab:cmp}, the statistical results reveal differences between Rug Pull and legitimate tokens, with Rug Pull tokens generally exhibiting a pattern characterized by extremely short lifecycles, rapid liquidity withdrawal, and a strong temporal concentration of transaction activity on the first day after deployment.
 Specifically, fraudulent tokens display a median lifecycle of merely 0.01 days and minimal holder counts, with the vast majority of their DeFi interactions occurring on the day of creation, accompanied by evident liquidity exhaustion.
 In contrast, legitimate tokens demonstrate sustained long-term activity and robust liquidity growth.

 \textbf{Observations.} Rug Pull tokens on the Solana chain exhibit a pattern characterized by a short lifecycle and a strong concentration of activity on the first day in terms of lifecycle, holder growth, liquidity changes, and temporal distribution of behavior.
 This conclusion is consistent with our empirical observations of the Solana ecosystem and aligns with prior research from Cernera et al.~\cite{Analysis_ETH_BNB} on the behavioral characteristics of malicious tokens.
-Based on the results and prior research findings, we limit the detection window to within 24 hours after token creation in the subsequent design of the Rug Pull detection method.
-This setting is sufficient to cover most observed Rug Pulls while improving detection efficiency.
+This design prioritizes high-precision labeling of short-lifecycle Rug Pulls and intentionally treats slower variants as potential omissions.